tonykieling/redux-step-by-step/README.md

 5- The reducer has an initialState and it performs the changes according the actions and values received. p.s. value in optional, but if not received, the action has to define its value to execute some calculus

-6- In the App.js, create the methods to map dispatch to props
+6- In the App.js, create the methods to map dispatch to props (mapDispatchToProps) and map state to props (mapStateToProps) - outiside the component, as two separeted functions

-7- Also, `import { connect } from 'react-redux'`
+7- Also, `import { connect } from 'react-redux'` due to connect the functions above with the App.